canjs/can-key-tree/doc/can-key-tree.md

 means it can simplify complex patterns such as implementing event delegation as shown in the [Advanced Use](#AdvancedUse) section below.

-When you are adding, removing and retrieving items from a nested structure, `can-key-tree` can likely help.
+When you are adding, removing, and retrieving items from a nested structure, `can-key-tree` can likely help.

 ## Use